-Uploads and Images
+Upload, Edit, and Manage Images

 Whether you have your own images to upload or need to add images, you can find these options in the email editor.